nmassardot/nvim-preview-svg/README.md

 # nvim-preview-svg
-This plugin was created for visualizing the SVGs embedded (as HTML) in ReactJS, VueJS or, really, in every file.
+This plugin was created for visualizing the SVGs embedded (as HTML) in ReactJS, VueJS or, really, in any file.
 We hope this saves a lot of headaches (and time) for you

 ## Installation
 - Using [packer.nvim](https://github.com/wbthomason/packer.nvim)